 I hope that makes it clearer; why you should read your Ascendant sign as well as, or even instead of your Sun sign when reading Sun sign horoscopes.
-If you do not know your ascendant, you can find out what it is on my Daily Horoscope page.
-If you enter your details and select Natal Horoscope it will give you a brief run down of your Natal chart, including your Ascendant.
-If that all sounds like too much hard work, leave a comment below and I will get back to you with your Ascendant.
+If you do not know your ascendant, you can get your free copy of your natal chart by signing up for my newsletter.

 Curious where Jupiter is in your chart and what luck it might bring you this coming year?
-Stay tuned, I am going to write an article about that as well (so much to do, so many distracting things to explore!).
-Or, if you are too impatient to wait for that (I’m an Aries, I TOTALLY get that), drop me a line in the comments below or via the Scullywag Astrology Facebook page and I will let you know.
+Drop me a line in the comments below or via the Scullywag Astrology Facebook page and I will let you know.

 In the meantime, why not try reading your Ascendant sign along with your Sun sign when reading your horoscopes?